-Your slam participation fee-only \$20 for adults and \$10 for youth under 18 helps fund cutthroat trout conservation projects in Utah.
-The Utah Cutthroat Slam is a partnership between the Division and Trout Unlimited, and it has successfully raised more than \$66,000 for native cutthroat conservation over the past six years.
+Your slam participation fee-only \$20 for adults and \$10 for youth under 18-helps fund cutthroat trout conservation projects in Utah.

+The Utah Cutthroat Slam is a partnership between the Division and Trout Unlimited, and it has successfully raised more than \$80,000 for native cutthroat conservation since its launch in 2016.
+To celebrate the slam's 1,000th completion in 2022, we will be releasing four new cutthroat medallions in the coming years.

-To see a complete list of program requirements and learn more about Utah's native cutthroat trout, please visit utahcutthroatslam.org.
+To see a complete list of program requirements, visit utahcutthroatslam.org.